 Now I had a working machine I just needed to figure out how to use it properly, the book which originally came with the machine was OK for some of the basic instructions but terrible for anything more advanced, it was written in what I think is poorly translated English possibly from a Japanese manual.
 So most of what I picked up was either by trial and error or using google.

-The very first item I knitted was a square lol, I would recommend until you know how to use machine use old wool it can be used over and over again, a must though is a wool winder without one you won’t get very far with using a knitting machine unless of course you use wool on a cone, but coned wool is limited and some are of dubious quality, plus you are paying for the weight of the cone when you buy it.
+The very first item I knitted was a square lol, I would recommend until you know how to use machine use old wool it can be used over and over again.
+A must is a wool winder without one you won’t get very far with using a knitting machine unless of course you use wool on a cone.
+Coned wool is limited and some are of dubious quality.

 Ooops I am rambling.
-Back to knitting, as I got more confident I started experimenting with different designs, I made quite a few designs myself 🙂 and different yarns, don’t believe the manual, I have made many lovely items with lace weight yarn and some pretty chunky wools on this standard gauge machine which the manual says you can’t use!
+Back to knitting, as I got more confident I started experimenting with different designs.
+I made quite a few designs myself 🙂 using different yarns, don’t believe the manual.
+I have made many lovely items with lace weight yarn.
+Also some pretty chunky wools on this standard gauge machine which the manual says you can’t use!
 Just don’t go too fast.

 It is amazing how the same weight yarn can give very different end results to sizing because it is made from a different wool!
 Anyway I have made loads of different items so far and have made some amazing designs.

 As time went on I really caught the knitting machine bug, I wanted another machine and a ribber, OMG was I sane?